 Two groups of volunteers deserve special praise for their extraordinary service to the community during the pandemic: the Chatham Borough Fire Department and the Chatham Emergency Squad.
 I am grateful beyond words for the courage and steadfast sense of duty displayed by the members of these two organizations, particularly before the arrival of a vaccine when every call entailed a heightened health risk to responders.
-These remarkable fellow residents helped keep us safe during a dangerous time.
-As such, they personify the marvelously responsive and caring community I believe Chatham fundamentally is.
+These remarkable fellow residents personify the marvelously responsive and caring community I believe Chatham fundamentally is.